Adoptable Horses

 We are planning on taking him to several of the upcoming endurance rides.
 Name: My Haleys Comet - "Comet" - AHR*660179 Gender: Gelding Breed: Arabian Age: 05/09/2012 (13 years old) Height: 15h Color: bay Rider Level: intermediate As with all of our horses, Comet is current on his immunizations, worming, teeth floating and farrier work.
 Follow Comet’s progress, see more photos and videos, by entering his hashtag into Facebook's search box: #LTHComet Adoption fee $3,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

-She is not dominant in a herd environment and does best with other horses who are not dominant.
-Name: Quesa Gender: Mare Breed: Arabian Age: 9 years old Height: 15.1h Color: Gray Rider Level: intermediate He is current on his immunizations, farrier work, and worming.
-Champion lives in a small group of geldings and gets along very well with the other horses.
-You can follow his posts and progress via his hashtag: #LTHChampion Adoption fee $3,850 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |
+She has a lovely personality and is very people oriented.
+She does well in a herd environment.
+Name: Sherie Gender: Mare Breed: Morgan/Arabian Age: 7 years old Height: 14.3h Color: dark bay Rider Level: intermediate Sherie is current on her immunizations, farrier work, and worming.
+You can follow her posts and progress via his hashtag: #LTHSherie Adoption fee $4,250 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

+Dolores is a half-Arabian/half-QH mare.
+Her face and neck is very Arabian, but her body looks more like a QH.
+She is extremely sweet and well-mannered on the ground.
+In a herd setting she gets pushed around.
+She does best with one other horse or in her own paddock.
+Dolores is bred, we do not know what kind of horse she was bred to, as we rescued her already pregnant.
+We had an ultrasound examination done and she is due August 2026.
 We normally do not adopt out mares when they are pregnant, but are open to adopting her to a home that is capable and has the knowledge of caring for a pregnant mare, has knowledge of the foaling process and experience with caring and training a foal.
 If we cannot find a suitable home for her while pregnant, we will wait until her foal is weaned to adopt her out in the future.
 Dolores appears to be well broke, appears to be western trained and knows how to neck rein.
 We are going to continue riding her for now, exposing her to different trail conditions etc. to get to know her better.
 Name: Dolores Gender: mare Breed: Arabian/Quarter Horse Age: 8 years old Height: 15.2h Color: Chestnut Rider Level: Intermediate, western trained Dolores is up to date with her immunizations, worming, farrier work.
 She has hed her teeth folated.
 To follow her progress use the hashtag #LTHDolores Adoption fee $3,850.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

-Pending Adoption- AndalusiaAndalusia is a purebred Andalusian mare.
+AndalusiaAndalusia is a purebred Andalusian mare.
 She is very sweet and has a puppy-dog personality.
 She is very willing and trusts her human caretakers.
 We are in the process of starting her under saddle and she is in the early stages of her training.
 For a home, we would want one that has Andalusian horse experience and who will make this beautiful mare shine.
 We were told that she is registered, but her papers did not come with her when we rescued her at auction.
 We have had her pregnancy checked and she is not bred.

 Andalusia will be available to go home with her permanent adopter once we have completed her saddle training.
 She gets along well in a herd environment.
 Andalusia has had foals in the past, however, she will only be adopted out on a no-breeding contract.
 Name: Andalusia Gender: mare Breed: Andalusian Age: 1o years old Height: 16.3h Color: grey Rider Level: intermediate (once completed with training) Andalusia is up to date with her immunizations, worming, farrier care and teeth floating.
 You can follow her progress with his hashtag #LTHAndalusia Adoption fee $4,450.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

-Name: Eclipse Gender: Gelding Breed: Arabian/Mustang Age: 2021 (2-3 years old) Height: 13.2h Color: bay Rider Level: N/A You can follow his progress with his hashtag #LTHEclipse Adoption fee $1,250.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |
+Mister Bigley is extremely friendly and loves people.
+He neck reins and will make someone a great trail and ranch riding horse.
+Name: Mister Bigley Gender: Gelding Breed: BLM Mustang Age: 12/13 years old (2013) Height: 16.2h Color: bay Rider Level: intermediate/neck reining, western riding Mister Bigley is up to date on his teeth floating, immunizations, farrier, etc. You can follow his progress with his hashtag #LTHmisterbigley Adoption fee $4,550.00 ~ if you are interested in adopting, please send us an email at [email protected] or message us on social media with your email address for an adoption application. |

 When you support Love This Horse, you are changing lives.
 Please consider donating today.